The 'Little Angels' Project

 All donations from theÂ MSC 2017 Cycle Challenge wentÂ towards the building of a school extension at the â€˜Little Angelsâ€™ project in Zimbabwe and covering itsÂ operating costs.

 Little Angels School

-The cost of building and furnishing the school extension is US$80,000 US.
+The cost of building and furnishing the school extension is US$80,000.
 Current operating costs are $21,600 per annum.
-With the expansion the costs will double to $43,200 a year.
+With the expansion, the costs will double to $43,200 a year.
 We are seeking to fund the construction of the school extension provide for operating costs for five years so as so ensure sustainability.
-A small inflationary element is included.

 The total being sought in contributions is therefore as follows: